jelford/ferret/README.rst

 usage
 -----

-* Install ``ferret`` on the target environment with either:
+* Install ``ferret`` on the target environment:

 .. code-block:: shell

-    pipsi install ferret
-    # or
-    pip install --user ferret
+    pip install ferret # Warning: this will work with a python3 venv, but not a virtualenv (as used by pipsi)

 * Replace your shebang line with this: